JinLi711/UIA/Art_Recognition/medium_classification/README.md

 Train a neural network to classify the medium of a piece of art.

+Right now, everything will be built quick and dirty.
+Once it's built, we want to check the results and see if its worth continuing to pursue.
+If the group decides that what we done is worth it, I will recreate everything with full documentation and good code.

 ## What is a medium?

 In art, the medium is the material used to create an artwork.
 For example, in the [BAM dataset](https://bam-dataset.org/#explore) (which is what I plan to use to train), the mediums are: